thesecretlab/diary/Steps.md

 ## 03- NoteCollection

+*Foundation.
+Arrays and other container objects.
+Mutable and immutable objects.*

 First, we'll create the code for the Notes screen (the table view controller.)

 1. Create a new Objective-C object.
 Call it DYNoteListViewController and make it a subclass of UITableViewController.
 2. Open the Storyboard.
 Select the Table View Controller.
 Make it use DYNoteListViewController as its class.
-3. Provide the code for DYNoteListViewController.m (there's nothin in the header yet.)
+3. Provide the code for DYNoteListViewController.m (there's nothing in the header yet.)

+## 04-NoteList

+*Table views.
+Delegates.
+Configuring table view cells.*

+1. Open the storyboard.
+1. Change the Table View's Content from Static Cells to Dynamic Prototypes.
+1. Select the table view cell.
+2. Set its Identifier to NoteCell.
+3. Add the `numberOfSectionsInTableView:`, `tableView: numberOfRowsInSection:` and `tableView: cellForRowAtIndexPath:` methods to DYNoteListViewController.m.